 The report indicates that significant savings can be realized by refining the administrative process, including moving away from paper-based systems that are inherently slow and increase the difficulty of sharing information between healthcare providers as well as contribute to redundant or incomplete record-keeping.
 In addition, moving towards a system which emphasizes preventative care over the lifetime of the patient could also result in significant savings by avoiding costly treatments and surgeries later in life due to complications from poorly maintained chronic conditions such as diabetes, heart disease, and obesity.

-If you or a loved one have been injured as a result of medical negligence or malpractice, you are urged to contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you or a loved one have been injured as a result of medical negligence or malpractice, you are urged to contact the attorneys of Wilson Kehoe Winingham.
+An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.